 As we hail the approach of New Year’s Day, you may be writing resolutions, making goals, and deciding on deadlines.
 Me, too.
 But I also did something I do every year: pick one word.

-If you’re like me, you want to do a number of things in 2017.
+If you’re like me, you want to do a number of things this year.
 And it would be so easy–good, even–to plan for a number of resolutions and leave it at that.
 But what if instead you chose a theme for the next 365 days?
 One idea that would carry us into whatever the new year holds?
 One word?

 Eight years ago, I did just that and I’ve been addicted to the #OneWord movement ever since.